wrshf7/HapSelect-Docs/docs/workflow/parent-selection.md

 ## Interpretation of the Final Founder Set

-The final GA-selected founder set should be interpreted as:
+The final GA-selected founder set should (generally) be interpreted as:

 - a complementary breeding population
 - a set of parents with strong collective haplotype coverage
 - a founder pool optimized for long-term recombination potential

 rather than simply the top individuals ranked by overall GEBV.

 ## Preparing Input - `select_top_blocks()`

 Select top haploblocks by `Block_Var`.
 The `select_top_blocks()` function can select blocks in three different ways and returns a modified `haploblock_obj` object by adding on two additional dataframes to the list structure.

-!!! warning
-    These individuals are selected via a heuristic search optimization and are thus not guaranteed to be the best set of individuals!
-Furthermore, more than one unique set of parents with the same overall fitness may exist in smaller scenarios.

 ```r
 #select the top n blocks using the n argument